ixa-ehu/ixa-pipe-nerc/README.md

 ## OVERVIEW

-ixa-pipe-nerc provides NERC English, Spanish, Dutch, German and Italian.
+ixa-pipe-nerc provides NERC for Basque, English, Spanish, Dutch, German and Italian.
 The named entity types are based on:

 + **CONLL**: LOCATION, MISC, ORGANIZATION and PERSON.
 See [CoNLL 2002](http://www.clips.ua.ac.be/conll2002/ner/) and [CoNLL 2003](http://www.clips.ua.ac.be/conll2003/ner/) for more information.
-+ **ONTONOTES 4.0**: 18 Named Entity types: TIME, LAW, GPE, NORP, LANGUAGE, PERCENT, FACILITY, PRODUCT, ORDINAL, LOCATION, PERSON, WORK_OF_ART, MONEY, DATE, EVENT, QUANTITY, ORGANIZATION, CARDINAL.

 The models are self-contained, that is, the prop files are not needed to use them.
 You will find for each model a properties file describing its training although it is